Vincent-LAMBERT/inkscape-microgestures/docs/create-representations.md

 ---

-This subpackage allows you to create simultaneous representations of microgestures given a base SVG and a config file.
+This subpackage allows you to create simultaneous representations of microgestures given a base SVG and a configuration file.
 You can either create your own base file, copy our base file or use the result of a previously exported hand pose (see the `export_hand_poses` :raised_hand: subpackage).

 ### Usage